 What is CPD?

-When you joined the AA we checked that you had level of knowledge and competency at a particular level to ensure you were suitable to represent the AA as a Technician, Professional or Fellow member.
+When you joined the Association we checked that you had level of knowledge and competency at a particular level to ensure you were suitable to represent the Association as a Technician, Professional or Fellow member.
 As time goes on we need to ensure that the level of knowledge you demonstrated when you applied is maintained and built upon as best practice is updated and the industry moves forwards.
 To verify this we randomly sample our members’ CPD every Autumn.

-AA Registered Consultants must also complete annual CPD to maintain their status.
+Arboricultural Association Registered Consultants must also complete annual CPD to maintain their status.

 How much do I need to complete?

 Technician members should complete 30 hours over 3 years or 10 hours per year.

 Professional members should complete 40 hours over 3 years, which is approximately 13 hours per year.

 Fellow members should aim to complete at least 50 hours over 3 years, which is approximately 16-17 hours per year.

 Registered Consultants must complete at least 25 hours of CPD per year.

 Chartered Environmentalists comply with the Society for the Environment’s Code of Professional Conduct and the requirements of the Arboricultural Association relating to continuing professional development (CPD).